About the American Liver Foundation

 Where the Money Goes

-Donations to the American Liver Foundation help to improve the lives of people with liver disease in three areas: advocacy, education/support and research.
-Every gift makes a difference and helps us to fulfill our mission.
-We are committed to being the best possible stewards of donated funds and are dedicated to honor donor intent and to practice financial transparency.
+Gifts to the American Liver Foundation help improve life for people with liver disease through advocacy, education, support services and research.
+We are committed to being the best possible stewards of donated funds, honoring donor intent and practicing financial transparency.